tkbtkysms/stringcmp/README.md

 3. $a_{i,j} (i > 1, j > 1)$ to the odd number adding 2 to the odd number representation of $a_{i,j-1}$.
 4. $a_{i,j}^{-1}$ to the even number adding 1 to the odd number representation of $a_{i,j}$.

 The input file is a space-separated value file that we write the above integer representations from $l_1$ to $l_k$, where $k$ is the number of strings in the input link.
-The below figure is the example of the input file.
+The below figure is the example of how to make the input file.

 ![figure](https://github.com/tkbtkysms/stringcmp/blob/master/fig1.jpg)